Coherence for logicians: The system S

 The following is a straightforward corollary of Lemma~\ref{Lemma:ConstI}.

 \begin{cor} If $\Gamma$ is a constant sequence and $A$ is a constant formula, then $\Gamma\vdash A$ is derivable in $\mathcal{S}$. \end{cor}

 As it is expected, a cut-elimination procedure is applicable to the system $\mathcal{S}$.
-We will not go into details here since a strengthening of such a procedure will be completely described later in the proof of Theorem~\ref{cutelim1}.
+A strengthening of such a procedure will be completely described later in the proof of Theorem~\ref{cutelim1} in Appendix~\ref{sec:appendix}, which, together with Proposition~\ref{translation}, delivers the following result.

 \begin{thm}[Cut-elimination] Every derivation in $\mathcal{S}$ can be transformed into a cut-free derivation of the same sequent. \end{thm}